petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/using-data-set-view-actions.md

 1. You can also find and delete the authentication token `p_p_auth%3DYH1QvqK9&p_p_auth=YH1QvqK9`.

-   This prevents any authentication conflicts since the `p_p_auth` authentication token changes every time you log in.
+   This prevents authentication conflicts since the `p_p_auth` authentication token changes every time you log in.

 1. To parameterize your URL, find the `fileEntryId` value in your URL.
 Replace it with a parameter used in the headless API to refer to the document.
 In this case, `id`.

-   The value for the fileEntryId will be different in your instance.
+   The value for the `fileEntryId` will be different in your instance.

    If you are not sure which values you should use, access your [API explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) and look for the parameters used in your REST application.